-Early next month we have the pleasure of travelling to Dublin for the 18th European Light Microscopy Initiative Meeting at University College Dublin.
-We will have a booth (27) in the main entrance and running three workshops (with Gataca Systems and Crest Optics) in the O’brien Centre, room E2.18.
+In June we had the pleasure of travelling to Dublin for the 18th European Light Microscopy Initiative Meeting at University College Dublin.
+We had a booth (27) in the main entrance and had three workshops (with Gataca Systems and Crest Optics) in the O’brien Centre, room E2.18.

 Quantitative Imaging 1: Enhancing fluorescence signal: noise performance in multiwavelength image capture

 Simultaneous acquisition of fluorescence signals from multiple fluorophores or multiple spectrally separated channels is critical for many quantitative imaging applications in modern microscopy.
 Solid-state LED and laser light sources can provide high-speed switching options that allow tight control of the timing of illumination that can be used to gain improvements in signal: noise of temporal recordings.
 In conjunction with multi-band filter sets and imaging relays that separate the multiple channels to different detectors or detector regions, we will demonstrate the advantages and drawbacks of different approaches to achieving high-speed multi-wavelength imaging.
 This includes a novel approach to enhancement of image quality using a high-speed filter wheel to reduce or eliminate cross-talk using multi-band filter sets.